Tamed loops: A way to obtain finite loop results without UV divergences

 \subsubsection{The axial anomaly}

 The axial vector current $j^{\mu 5}$ is not conserved for massless fermions, with

 This equation is the Adler-Bell-Jackiw anomaly \cite{Adler:1969gk,Bell:1969ts,Adler:1969er}.
-In addition, the axial anomaly can be checked by the transition of axial vector current $\to$ two photons being nonzero.
-The one-loop diagrams contributing to the two-photon matrix element of the divergence of axial vector current are shown in Fig. \ref{axial}.
-The physical transition amplitude $\mathcal{T}_\mathrm{P}^{\mu \nu \lambda}$ to the divergence of the axial current can be written as
+The axial anomaly can be checked by the transition of axial vector current $\to$ two photons being nonzero.
+The one-loop diagrams contributing to the two-photon matrix element of the axial vector current are shown in Fig. \ref{axial}.
+The physical transition amplitude $\mathcal{T}_\mathrm{P}^{\mu \nu \lambda}$ to the axial current can be written as

 Taking the trace of $\gamma-$matrices and evaluating the integrations, one has